 Voltaire's live shows, whether solo or with his skeletal orchestra, are full of stories and games.
 Many describe his shows as sitting around a fire while an old friend regales you with tales, presuming that old friend drinks a liter of rum a night, dates zombie prostitutes and wrestles Krakens.

-Voltaire has been recording and touring for over 15 years.
-He's released 8 full length CDs, most of them through Projekt Records.
+Voltaire has been recording and touring for 20 years.
+He's released 11 full length albums.
+The first five were released by Projekt Records.
+These days, Voltaire self-releases most of his CDs.

 VOLTAIRE FILMMAKING BIO: